JohnFawkes/Unity-Addons/Ramdisk-Patcher/README.md

-# Ramdisk Patcher
+# Ramdisk Patcher - Addon for ramdisk patching

-Addon for ramdisk patching
+## Instructions:

-Place ramdisk files into the ramdisk folder
+*Place ramdisk files into the ramdisk folder

-Add install and uninstall logic to ramdiskinstall and ramdiskuninstall respectively
+*Add install and uninstall logic to ramdiskinstall and ramdiskuninstall respectively

-Included binaries:
+## Included Binaries/Credits:
-* magiskboot and magiskinit (also magiskpolicy) by [topjohnwu @github](https://github.com/topjohnwu)
+* magiskboot and magiskinit/magiskpolicy by [topjohnwu @github](https://github.com/topjohnwu)